shawnjb/LuaCraft/README.md

 # LuaCraft

-LuaCraft allows players to run Lua scripts in Minecraft.
+**LuaCraft** is a Minecraft plugin that integrates Lua scripting capabilities into [**Paper MC**](https://papermc.io), allowing players to create custom scripts for Minecraft efficiently.

 ## Commands

-- `/loadscript <filename>`: Loads and executes a specified Lua script from the `lua` directory.
+- **`/loadscript <script name>`**: Load and execute a specified Lua script.

-- `/listscripts`: Lists all available Lua scripts in the `lua` directory.
+- **`/listscripts`**: List all available Lua scripts that can be loaded.

-## License
+## Documentation

-This project is licensed under the Apache License 2.0.
+The Lua directory is located in the server's root folder.
+The directory contains a `docs` folder with documentation for using LuaCraft.
+There’s enough information provided to help you get started with scripting and experimentation.